hyeonsu-lee-93/hyeonsu-lee-93.github.io/content/authors/admin/_index.md

 ## About Me

 Hi, my name is Hyeonsu Lee.
-I earned my Ph.D. in Computational Neuroscience from KAIST (’24.08, Advisor: Prof. Se-Bum Paik) and currently joined KIST (Advisor: Dr. Jaeson Jang).
-I received a B.S. in Mathematical Sciences and an M.S. in Bio and Brain Engineering from KAIST, where I developed a deep interest in understanding how neural activity in small brain circuits can efficiently enable complex cognitive functions.
+I earned my Ph.D. in **Computational Neuroscience** from KAIST (’24.08, Advisor: Prof. Se-Bum Paik) and am currently continuing my research at KIST (Advisor: Dr. Jaeson Jang).
+I hold a B.S. in Mathematical Sciences and an M.S. in Bio and Brain Engineering from KAIST, where I developed a deep interest in understanding **how neural activity within small brain circuits can efficiently enable complex cognitive functions**. <br>

+* **"I am currently seeking a postdoctoral position in the U.S., starting in 2025"**